ankobi/Hudsun/README.md

 Currently it has two modes:

 ## Jekins/Hudsun mode
 In this mode the software is polling in an interval of 5 seconds on a configured Jenkins/Hudson job visualizing the status.
-When the build is currently running, the lamp will blink, if the build is finished, the light will be contiously on.
+When the build is currently running, the lamp will blink, if the build is finished, the light will be continuously on.
 The project can be changed using the tray icon.

 ## Cheerlights mode
 Additionally the light can be used as a "Cheerlight" implementing the [Cheerlight API](http://cheerlights.com/cheerlights-api/).